Get to know PeekMed

 Image-guided surgery (IGS) is all about having greater control of the surgical procedure.

-It is a huge advantage to view 3D models, since it allows stereoscopic vision, providing more information for the surgeon.
+It is a huge advantage to view 3D models since it allows stereoscopic vision, providing more information for the surgeon.

 In Orthopedics, 3D imaging allows a more precise choice for the implant size.
 This makes it easier to visualize the anatomical structures, regardless of the patients’ slight body movements during the scanning process.

-Integrating all these technologies, PeekMed allows the surgeon to use a set of tools that assists to perform easier, faster, and safer plans for these procedures.
+Integrating all these technologies, PeekMed allows the surgeon to use a set of tools that assist to perform easier, faster, and safer plans for these procedures.
 The system can be used in different types of surgery using a 2D environment, 3D environment, or hybrid.

 Combined with Artificial Intelligence, our solution offers tools such as automatic bone segmentation and automatic templating, too.
 These allow the surgeon to speed and automatize several steps that, normally, are quite time-consuming.